 For schools, personalized learning takes some of the burden off overstretched teachers by enabling students to in effect self serve their own learning outcomes while automating grading and assessment.
 This is also an easy way to customize learning for each student’s strengths, needs, skills and interests.
 The latest research is proving that no two students learn the same way.
 Personalized learning is an efficient and effective way to tailor instruction at the child’s unique level and pace.

-Schools across the globe are adopting blended learning programs in which students are taught in both online and in-person environments.
+Schools across are adopting blended learning programs in which students are taught in both online and in-person environments.
 This increases access to resources while providing the ability for students to work at their own pace.
 For edtech companies, this is an opportunity to develop new learning platforms that will make it easier for students to access online materials and collaborate with their classmates and teachers.
 Schools, on the other hand, are given the flexibility to have quality learning options in the event of an emergency or remote situation.
 It’s opened the way to expand the ways beyond traditional learning methods to include things like virtual field trips and experiences or body breaks.

 More and more schools are adding smart technology to their classrooms to prepare students for a future where computers and other electronic devices are part of everyday life.
 Digital devices are helping students communicate, perform research, and learn how to solve problems more efficiently.
 Edtech companies are challenged to develop novel gadgets that can be used in the classroom and enable students to use the latest tech tools at home.
 Meanwhile, teachers can use IoT data to tailor pedagogical approaches for the particular needs of the class.